-The City of San Marcos Municipal Code addresses the limits grading, extraction and construction activities between 7:00 a.m. and 4:30 p.m.
-Monday through Friday and no grading, extraction or construction is allowed on the weekends or holidays.
+The City of San Marcos Municipal Code (Section 17.08.080) addresses the limits of grading, extraction and construction activities between 7:00 a.m. and 6:00 p.m.
+Monday through Friday, 8:00 a.m. and 5:00 p.m Saturdays, and no grading, extraction or construction is allowed on Sundays or City holidays.
 The Municipal code does not set noise limits on construction activities.
 Commonly, the City has utilized Section 36.409 of the County of San Diego's Noise Ordinance noise limit of 75 dBA Leq (8-hour) for other projects.

-3.2 Vibration Standards
+3.2 Blasting and Vibration Standards